About Us:

 to the opposite sex if you eat name-brand toaster waffles.

-Charlie got his first job interning with the great folks at
+My first job was as an intern with the great folks at

 Briggs ADV,